·Francisco Ferreira·8 min read

 No 15-minute daily challenge builds all the skills production prompting requires.
 Being specific about this is more useful than pretending daily practice is sufficient.

-The PromptEval Daily Challenge builds constraint satisfaction and output specificity.
+The PromptEval Daily Challenge builds real techniques and output precision.
 Those are the highest-leverage skills for production prompting.
 But they're not the only skills.

 The 15-minute daily routine